spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Put links to the Github project and the unit tests page on index.html.

 * Add a Travis configuration.

 * Make Travis run the unit tests and fail the build if they fail.